Tradeweb: History

-Tradeweb was launched in 1998, creating the first multi-dealer online trading network for U.S. Treasuries.
-In 2000, the firm opened its London office and launched marketplaces for trading European government bonds and agencies.
+The company was co-founded in 1996 by Lee Olesky and Jim Toffey, who came up with the idea while working at Credit Suisse First Boston.
+The trading platform was launched in 1998 as the first multi-dealer online trading network for U.S. Treasuries.
+In 2000, the firm opened its London office and launched marketplaces for trading European government bonds and agency debt.